bizcochillo/recipes/linux/LPIC_4_Storage.md

 fdisk /dev/sdb
 ```

-Remove the partition by overwritting the partition root
+Remove the partition by overwriting the disk file. `if` is input file, zeros in our case. `of` is the output file, /dev/sdb in our case and the block size is 512 bytes.

 ```console
 dd if=/dev/zero of=/dev/sdb count=1 bs=512